Pandemic weighs on Merck in the first quarter, sales dip - WTMJ

 Merck’s first-quarter profit dipped 1% as people continued to put off doctor and hospital visits early this year due to the COVID-19 pandemic, and it spent more on research and production.

-While it fell short of Wall Street profit expectations, Merck said it expects sales of key drugs to rise for the remainder of 2021 and maintained its profit forecast for the year.
+While it fell short of Wall Street profit expectations, Merck maintained its profit forecast for the year.

-The drugmaker said it’s focusing its efforts on fighting the pandemic on two fronts: its experimental COVID-19 treatment molnupiravir and helping to manufacture Johnson & Johnson’s COVID-19 vaccine under a recent deal.
-That partnership follows the failure of two experimental vaccines that Merck dropped after early results showed they weren’t very effective.

-Merck & Co. plans to soon begin late-stage testing of molnupiravir, a pill meant for treating outpatients to prevent hospitalizations.
-The company, based in Kenilworth, New Jersey, also is evaluating the drug’s potential for preventing infection in people recently exposed to the COVID-19 virus.

 The maker of cancer blockbuster Keytruda and Januvia diabetes pills said Thursday that net income was $3.18 billion, or $1.25 per share, down from $3.22 billion, or $1.26 per share, a year earlier.